hydrodynamicstability/statquotes/README.md

   - Colin Mallows (2006)

   - Tukey's paper after 40 years.  *Technometrics*, 48:  319-325.

+- "All to often, statistical theory is miscalled mathematical statistics, about which too many practitioners (even some them Englishmen!) take the dangerous view that work can be good mathematical statistics without being either good mathematics or good statistics."

+  - John W. Tukey (1972)

+  - Data analysis, computation, and mathematics.  *Quarterly of Applied Mathematics*, 30:  51-65.

 - "I am not saying that the mathematical aspects of statistics are unimportant, but that the reason that statistics is not a mainstream subject is because it has got lost in a mathematical tributary.
 It would be helpful if it was categorized and recognized a uniquely important science rather than as one of the (lesser) branches of applied mathematics."